christiangenco/dbinbox_gem/README.md

 # Dbinbox

-TODO: Write a gem description
+Command line interface for the file sending site dbinbox.com.
+Allows command line uploading of files, directories, and messages from ARGV to specified dbinbox users.

 ## Installation

+    $ gem install dbinbox

-Add this line to your application's Gemfile:
+Or, to use within a Ruby project, add this line to your application's Gemfile:

     gem 'dbinbox'